-December’s main highlights are the whale sharks off Mafia and the crystal-clear diving on the Zanzibar’s southern reefs.
-Fresh mangos and dried cloves are piled high in the markets and although Christmas isn’t widely celebrated, there’s a definite holiday atmosphere on Zanzibar’s streets.
+- December’s main highlights are the whale sharks off Mafia and the crystal-clear diving on Zanzibar’s southern reefs.
+Fresh mangos and dried cloves are piled high in the markets, and although Christmas isn’t widely celebrated, there’s a definite holiday atmosphere on Zanzibar’s streets.

 - Although locals don’t make a huge fanfare of Christmas, it’s still a popular time for visitors from abroad.
 Christmas on the beach is a wonderful novelty, but be sure to book well in advance if you’re planning to visit at this time of year.